-The information must be placed on a HUD-96010, Program Logic Model form.
+This information must be included under this section on a HUD-96010, Program Logic Model form.
 HUD has developed a new approach to completing this form.
 Please carefully read the General Section for instructions, training is available.
 (Form HUD-96010 will be excluded from the page count.)
 If an applicant utilizes "other" from the Logic Model categories, then the applicant should describe briefly this "other" category within the Rating Factor 5 narrative.
 If a narrative is provided, those pages will be included in the page count.